Redirects and Rewrite Rules

 _redirects file should end up in the folder you’re deploying.
 It’s not enough to have on in the root of your repository).

-# Simple redirects from one path to another /home / /blog/my-post.php /blog/my-post /news /blog /google https://www.google.com
+# Redirects from what the browser requests to what we serve /home / /blog/my-post.php /blog/my-post /news /blog /google https://www.google.com

 Just list the original path followed by the new path or URL.